RetroNora/MERA_ELZAB_ComPan_8_16/README.md

  ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/8088%20board.jpg)

 ## KEYBOARD
-It uses a MERA 7946M-like keyboard or a dedicated keyboard based on MERA 79152PC keyboard.
+It uses  MERA 7946M-style keyboard or a dedicated keyboard based on MERA 79152PC keyboard.

 ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/ComPAN_keyboard.png)

 The parallel keyboard interface consists of 8 data lines and STROBE signal.
-Keyboard is handled by i8255 on VIDEORAM1 board.
+Keyboard on the computer site is handled by middle i8255 on VIDEORAM1 board.

 The dedicated keyboard is based on i8035.